-- The perovskite-based PV cells attracted attention in recent years.
-Perovskite-based PV cells offer high ease of manufacturing, high efficiency, and excellent semiconducting behavior.
-Hence, they are comparable to silicon-based solar PV in terms of solar-to-electric efficiency.
-Hence, technological advancements in the manufacturing of PV cells will likely lead to mass-scale production, offering growth opportunities.
+- Nevertheless, Perovskite-based cells attracted attention in recent years.
+Perovskite-based PV cells offer high ease of manufacturing, high efficiency, and excellent semiconducting behaviour.
+Hence, they are comparable to silicon-based solar PV regarding solar-to-electric efficiency.
+Hence, technological advancements in manufacturing PV cells will likely lead to mass-scale production, offering growth opportunities.

 US Solar Energy Market Trends

 Solar Photovoltaic (PV) Expected to Dominate the Market

 - Solar power has become more accessible and prevalent in the United States.
 Solar experienced an annual growth rate of 8.3% in 2022 compared to the previous year.
 Over the last decade, solar installations in the country have grown 30-fold.
 The total installed capacity in the United States reached 145,598 gigawatt-hours in 2022.